Wine collection insurance against theft: comprehensive protection for your valuable wines

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Understanding Value Development: Wine as a Serious Investment
+Understanding value development: Wine as a serious investment

-A wine collection is not only a pleasure, but also a serious investment with considerable value appreciation.
-The Liv-ex Fine Wine 100 Index, a key benchmark for the fine wine market, has recorded an increase of 286 per cent over the last twenty years.
-Even a single bottle of a sought-after vintage can reach a value of over 2,500 euros.
+A wine collection is not only a pleasure to enjoy, but also a serious investment with significant value growth.
+The Liv-ex Fine Wine 100 Index, an important benchmark for the fine wine market, recorded an increase of 286 per cent over the past twenty years.
+Even a single bottle from a sought-after vintage can be worth over €2,500.
 This increase in value is often ignored by standard insurance policies.
-In the event of damage, these policies often only replace the original purchase price, not the current market value on the day of theft.
-A professional art insurance, which also applies to wines, takes this value development into account.
-This ensures that your financial protection keeps pace with the value of your collection.
+In the event of a claim, these policies often only reimburse the original purchase price, not the current market value on the day of the theft.
+A professional fine art insurance policy, which also applies to wines, takes this value growth into account.
+This ensures that your financial cover keeps pace with the value of your collection.

-An accurate and up-to-date inventory list is the most important prerequisite for any insurance cover.
-Without comprehensive documentation, compensation can be reduced by more than fifty percent in the event of a claim.
-Therefore, keep a detailed list containing all relevant information.
-Such a list is also crucial for other collections like a coin collection.
-The following points should not be missing:
+An exact and up-to-date inventory list is the most important prerequisite for any insurance cover.
+Without complete documentation, compensation in the event of a claim can be reduced by more than fifty per cent.
+Therefore keep a detailed list that contains all relevant information.
+Such a list is also crucial for other collections such as a coin collection.
+The following points must not be missing:

 Name of the wine and the winery